 Time and time again I see people struggling with color.
 Indeed, color selection can become the most difficult part of the house painting process.
 I have seen people’s eyes literally glaze over with bewilderment when faced with a color making decision.
 Sometimes, people struggle for months, looking at paint swatches, putting up paint samples, talking to relatives, and still not be able to decide.

 Perhaps you too have seen homes covered with dozens of paint samples.
 Well, take my word for it, there are a lot more of these samples at home interiors.
 And just the other day I have seen some paint sampling that, by the homeowner’s admission, have been there for years.

-So, why should so many smart people have such a hard time with color?
-Personally, I think it has a lot to do with confusions on some basic color terms and the lack of familiarity with basic color tools.
+So, why should so many people have such a hard time with color?
+Personally, I think it has a lot to do with confusion about basic color terms and the lack of familiarity with basic color tools.

 A common source of confusion with color are words “tint,” “shade” and “tone.”
 People in general, and sometimes even those dealing with color professionally, use these words very loosely to describe any variation of color.